nmamie/HiveLLM/experiments/README.md

-## Run the following commands to reproduce our experiments in the paper
+## Run the following commands to reproduce the experiments on HiveMind

 ### **MMLU**
 Run the baseline: